American History

 Twin Cities: Part 2 - Saint Paul

 After seeing Minneapolis with all its active construction, daring shapes and glassy buildings, St. Paul, the other part of the Twin Cities, seemed a bit sleepy and perhaps even lazy.
 After all, it's a state capital with many administrative buildings, and I've never found state or federal workers to be super active or super fast.
-They take their time, so does the City of St. Paul.
+They take their time, and so does the City of St. Paul.

 The most prominent building in St. Paul is the Cathedral of St. Paul.
 There is no way you can miss it while downtown whether you walk, ride a bike or drive on a highway.

-Opened in 1915, the cathedral sits on the Cathedral Hill overlooking Mississippi River and the rest of St. Paul.
+Opened in 1915, the cathedral sits on the Cathedral Hill overlooking the Mississippi River and the rest of St. Paul.

 Despite its size, the building does not look bulky or sluggish.
 In my list of architectural successes in the US, the Cathedral of St. Paul ranks very high.

-I liked how a busy highway has been hidden from the sight, and only its noise reveals itself.
+I liked how a busy highway has been hidden from sight, and only its noise reveals itself.

-A very interesting monument commemorates Roy Wilkins, a leader of the National Association of the Advancement of Colored People who was raised in Saint Paul and fought for civil rights and equality in the US in 1930s-1970s "The walls symbolizes barriers created by racial segregation and other efforts to impede the progress toward achieving equality.
+A very interesting monument commemorates Roy Wilkins, a leader of the National Association of the Advancement of Colored People who was raised in Saint Paul and fought for civil rights and equality in the US in the 1930s-1970s "The walls symbolize barriers created by racial segregation and other efforts to impede the progress toward achieving equality.
 The spiral ascends above and through those walls", says the info sheet at the monument.

 The central part of Saint Paul is very compact and easily walkable.

-Supposedly good and famous candy shop.
+Supposedly a good and famous candy shop.

 In 2014, a light rail called Metro Transit connected downtown Minneapolis with downtown Saint Paul, so you no longer need to depend on your car to visit both sides of the Twin Cities.